TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 ~~~

 Remember that you should change the `<role_database_name>` and `<role_name>` (they should both the same)!
 If you see `GRANT` in response to the command, then you can type `\q` to exit the prompt.

-This role and password combination enables us to log in to the PostgreSQL service to perform operations, so let's save this into the environment so local Rails apps can do those things.

 #### 3.5 Saving Access Information in the Environment
 After finishing our configuration, the last step is save it into the environment to access later.